ezinkow/google-books-search/README.md

 ## About This Project:

-This was a homework assignment as part of the Northwestern Coding Bootcamp to build an application that uses the Google Books Api to search the api and save books to a database.
+This application uses the Google Books Api to search the api and save books to a database.

 This was built with React.